 - anatomical data on the fetus;

 The test course is visible on the screen in real-time and is also very readable for future parents.
 The doctor can stop the image at any time to measure the observed fetus.
 In addition, you can also print the received and save all ultrasonography on digital media.

 Indications for ultrasound examination performed by a sonographer.

 An ultrasound examination is carried out in order to carry out extremely detailed diagnostics of various important details.
-Due to high precision, ultrasound can detect a sonographer's anomaly or deformation of the fetus, which may be important in the correct planning of therapy, even during pregnancy and after delivery.
+Due to high precision, ultrasound can detect a sonographer's anomaly or deformation of the fetus, which may be important in the correct therapy planning, even during pregnancy and after delivery.

 What does 3D ultrasound look like?

-3D ultrasound does not require special training, it is short and its results are available immediately after its completion.
+3D ultrasound does not require special training, it is short, and its results are available immediately after completion.
 It is performed by a specialist sonographer lying after a preliminary detection of the abdomen.
-Its surface is covered with a special gel, which eliminates air bubbles, which may prevent the image from being received on the monitor.
+Its surface is covered with a special gel, eliminating air bubbles, which may prevent the image from being received on the monitor.
 The image is obtained by moving the head to the patient's skin.
 The test is painless.

 Contraindications to 3D ultrasound

 Ultrasound 3D is a completely safe diagnostic tool for the patient.
 There are very few contraindications for this study.
-Among them, you can find open wounds, large infections of the studied area.
+Among them, you can find open wounds and large infections in the studied area.